 - Cover your work surfaces with old newspapers or folded paper towels to absorb extra dye.
-Elevating the garment of the table is great to, we like old cookie cooling racks for this.
-Be sure to wear old clothes, dye will stain!
+Elevating the garment off the table is good too; we like old cookie cooling racks for this.
+Be sure to wear old clothes because dye will stain!

 - Make sure you get everything covered with dye.
 After applying dye to one side, flip garment over and repeat the process.
 Inject the tip of the squeeze bottle into the folds for best dye penetration and less white on the final product.

 - Put a small amount of Sodium Alginate thickener or Super Clear liquid thickener into dye mixture (step 3) to slow down the rate that the dye spreads and to create sharper edges.

 - Got a leaky Squirt bottle?
 A couple wraps of white Teflon plumber's tape around the threads solves this problem perfectly.
 It is cheap and available at any hardware store.
 No tie-dyer should be without it!